ryantd42/NY-Legislative-Git/2023/S2821B-2023/bill.md

   January 24, 2023
   ___________

  Introduced  by Sens.
-RAMOS, ADDABBO -- read twice and ordered printed, and when printed to be committed to the Committee on Labor
+RAMOS, ADDABBO, COMRIE, HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee on Labor -- committee discharged, bill amended, ordered  reprinted  as amended and recommitted to said committee

  AN  ACT to amend the workers' compensation law, in relation to expanding eligibility for temporary disability insurance and paid  family  leave benefits and to making certain conforming technical changes

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 9 of section 201 of the  workers'  compensation law,  as  amended  by  chapter  675  of the laws of 1977, paragraph B as amended by chapter 352 of the laws  of  1981,  is  amended  to  read  as
  follows:
   9. [A.]  (A) "Disability" during employment means the inability of an employee, as a result of injury or sickness not arising out  of  and  in the  course  of  an  employment,  to perform the regular duties of [his] THEIR employment or the duties of any other employment which [his] THEIR employer may offer [him] THEM at [his] THEIR  regular  wages  and  which [his] THEIR injury or sickness does not prevent [him] THEM from perform- ing.
 "Disability" during unemployment means the inability of an employ- ee, as a result of injury or sickness not arising  out  of  and  in  the course  of  an  employment,  to perform the duties of any employment for which [he is] THEY ARE reasonably qualified by training and experience.
   [B.] (B)  "Disability"  also  includes  disability  caused  by  or  in connection with a pregnancy.
   (C) "DISABILITY" ALSO INCLUDES THE INABILITY OF AN EMPLOYEE TO WORK IN ORDER  TO  RECEIVE  MEDICAL TREATMENT FOR A SERIOUS HEALTH CONDITION NOT ARISING OUT OF AND IN THE COURSE OF EMPLOYMENT.
   § 2.
 Subdivision 20 of section 201 of the workers'  compensation  law,
  as  amended  by  chapter  550 of the laws of 2021, is amended to read as
  follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04613-03-3
+ S. 2821--A  2

   20. "Family member" means a child,  parent,  grandparent,  grandchild, sibling,  spouse, or domestic partner as defined in this section, OR ANY OTHER INDIVIDUAL RELATED BY BLOOD TO THE EMPLOYEE OR WHOSE CLOSE ASSOCI- ATION WITH THE EMPLOYEE IS THE EQUIVALENT OF A FAMILY RELATIONSHIP.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04613-02-3
- S. 2821  2

   §  3.
 Section  203  of the workers' compensation law, as amended by section 3 of part SS of chapter 54 of the laws of 2016,  is  amended  to read as follows: